NathanSass/Catter/README.md

 - I accidently commented out the setContentView call.
 That was kind of fun, took me a short while to figure out.
 - Is there a way to send whole data objects in an intent?
 Seems kind of long to have to send each data point by data point.
 - When dealing with intents and starting new activities, is there a way to persist some information in memory?
 I had to pass the item index back and forth even though it is something that I would not want to edit in the edit activity.
+- Do I have to copy the chunk of code that adds the image to the app bar to every activity?
+What is the best pattern to share code between activities?

 ## License